 Since your ad rank is determined by some formula involving multiplying the quality score by CPC, this means that one way you can decrease your CPC is by improving your quality score.

 Any page with a high landing page quality can show up on the higher ad spots, which have a higher click-through rate and have an overall lower cost.
 The ad campaigns in this higher ad group have a higher quality score than those shown in the ad group on the right of the search engine.

 If someone wants to drive traffic to a low-quality landing page with a high bounce rate, they’re going to have to pay much more per click.

 Obviously, the less you pay per click, the more likely it is that you can profit from the traffic, and vice versa.

-Reason #2 – You can also get lower bid estimates: When you set an advertising campaign on AdWords, you’ll get bid estimates.
-These are the amounts that Google recommends that you bid if you want to show up in the top few ad spots, when a relevant search query is entered.
+Reason #2 – You can also get lower bid estimates: When you set an advertising campaign on Google Ads, you’ll get bid estimates.
+These are the amounts that Google recommends that you bid if you want to show up in the top few ad spots when a relevant search query is entered.

 It’s not always accurate, because there are many factors that go into exactly when an ad campaign is shown, but it’s a pretty good guide.